batsonjay/uploadDistributor/docs/architecture.md

 # Architecture

 This document outlines the overall system design and operational flow of the Upload Distributor project.
+For detailed flow diagrams, see [Architecture Flow Diagrams](./architecture-flow.md).

 ## System Overview